-He married Hannah Mary Rees (‘Nana’), the daughter of the Revd Thomas Lloyd Rees who was minister of Calfaria, Morriston, but who had been raised to the ministry in Moreia, Dowlais.
+He married Hannah Mary Rees ('Nana'), the daughter of the Reverend Thomas Lloyd Rees who was minister of Calfaria, Morriston, but who had been raised to the ministry in Moreia, Dowlais.
 They had no children.

 Ithel Jones returned from London to Wales in January 1958, having been appointed Principal of the South Wales Baptist College and lecturer in Christian Doctrine and Philosophy of Religion in the Cardiff School of Theology.
 During his time in Cardiff, he served as Dean of the Faculty of Theology both of the University College and the University of Wales.
 He served also as Moderator of the Free Church Federal Council of England and Wales and as President of the Baptist Union of Great Britain (1967-68).
 The Independent Television Authority appointed him as a member of its Religious Advisory Panel, while the Baptists of England recognised his musical talent by making him a member of the Music Advisory Panel and of the Editorial Board of The Baptist Hymn Book, published in 1962.